The Conversion of a French Man to Orthodoxy

 Since the Russian’s lengthy prayers were repeated for as many days as he remained there, the dentist saw fit to make fun of the praying man, and he joked around with those from the other rooms.

-After that first evening of making fun with the others, it was impossible for him to fall sleep.
+So, after that first evening of making fun with the others, it was impossible for him to fall sleep.

 Suddenly, the door to the ward opened and a woman appeared, wearing men’s clothing and holding a cane in her hand.